By Kevin Mims

 One reason that Florida is so bird-rich is its unique geographic placement between tropical and temperate regions.
 Another is that it has two important flyways, or migratory corridors, used by Caribbean birds and birds from as far away as the Canadian Prairies; if you want to see these species on this continent, Florida is one of the best places to do it.
 Some are tiny little warblers that fly 3,000 miles to get here.

 At one time only local birders were privy to the great wildlife viewing sites and trails in their area.
-Now, The Great Florida Birding Trail leads local and visiting birders to many of these hidden jewels, as well as to stunning state parks and other pristine sites perfect for viewing your favorite feathered friends.
-The 2,000-mile driving tour includes almost 500 old and new birding locations selected for their excellent bird watching or bird education opportunities.
+Now, The Great Florida Birding and Wildlife Trail leads local and visiting birders to many of these hidden jewels, as well as to stunning state parks and other pristine sites perfect for viewing your favorite feathered friends.
+The 2,000-mile driving tour includes more than 500 old and new birding locations selected for their excellent bird watching or bird education opportunities.

 You can explore the four sections at Great Florida Birding and Wildlife Trail website.